7AbdUrRehman7/7AbdUrRehman7/README.md

 - 👋 Hi, I’m @7AbdUrRehman7
-- 👀 I’m interested in Aviation, Space, Sports, Cars, Aircrafts, missiles, ...
+- 👀 I’m interested in Aviation, Space, Sports, Cars, Aircrafts, Missiles, ...
 AND THE LIST GOES ON!
 - 🌱 I’m currently learning Theory of Computation, Statistics, C, JavaScript, HTML, CSS and SQL.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software projects related to aerospace, data visualization, or web development.
-- 📫 How to reach me ...
+- 📫 How to reach me
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: 👽🚀🌌🛰⚽️🏏💣